spotandjake/grain-github-highlight/README.md

 This extension works completely locally, it injects a content script that identifies grain code both in markdown codeblocks and grain files and uses [Shiki](https://shiki.style/) to perform syntax highlighting.

 # TODO
-+ Automated github workflows
-  + Run linting
-  + Release as github artifact extension.zip
-  + Release to chrome web store????
++ Automate chrome web store release
-+ Publish